EmelineFavreau/EmelineFavreau.github.io/_posts/2022-08-02-Pint-of-Science.md

 ---
 layout: post
-title:  "Pint of Science: "
+title:  "Pint of Science: come for a drink, stay for the science!"

 ---